zenomt/rtmfp-cpp/README.md

-A [`Performer`](include/rtmfp/Performer.hpp) can be attached to a run loop to enable invoking a task inside/synchronized with the run loop from any thread. `Performer`s are used with the `PerformPosixPlatformAdapter`.
+A [`Performer`](include/rtmfp/Performer.hpp) can be attached to a run loop to enable invoking a task inside/synchronized with the run loop from any thread. `Performer`s are used with the `PerformerPosixPlatformAdapter`.

 ### Cryptography Adapter
 [RFC 7016][] describes a generalized framework for securing RTMFP communication